psarando/shire-reckoning/README.md

 to make it easier to compare how the Calendar of Imladris relates to our modern Gregorian calendar.

-Regardless of why we start reckoning from 1 A.D.,
-I still don't believe March 29 is a proper starting date for observing the Calendar of Imladris in modern times.
+Regardless of why we start reckoning from 1 A.D., should March 29 be considered a "proper" starting date for observing the Calendar of Imladris in modern times?

 First, I think when Tolkien stated "our New Year's Day corresponded more or less to the Shire January 9" (Afteryule 9), he was making a correspondence between the modern Gregorian January 1 and Shire Afteryule 9,